EMF Testing, RF Interference, EMI/EMC Diagnostics

 • Electronic equipment shutting down for no apparent reason (Voltage Distortion)

-• Computer malfunction or locking up.
+• The computer malfunctions or locks up.
 (Voltage Distortion)

 • Flickering fluorescent or LED lights (Transformer Saturation)